100 Notable alumni of

 -

 Robert J. Wicks is a clinical psychologist and writer about the intersection of spirituality and psychology.
 Wicks is a well known speaker, therapist, and spiritual guide who has taught at universities and professional schools of psychology, medicine, nursing, theology, and social work for more than thirty years.
-He a Professor Emeritus at Loyola University Maryland.
+He is a Professor Emeritus at Loyola University Maryland.

 -